India's spike in trade with Russia not a 'temporary phenomenon', minister says | Law-Order

 India's spike in trade with Russia not a 'temporary phenomenon', minister says

 India's rise in trade with Russia should not be seen as a "temporary phenomenon" as more economic opportunities are emerging, India's foreign minister said on Friday.
-"For long, we have looked at Russia from a political or security perspective," S. the spike in our trade and new areas of cooperation should not be regarded as a temporary phenomenon."
+India and Russia have a close relationship stretching back decades, and New Delhi has refused to condemn Moscow over its February 2022 invasion of Ukraine, urging the two sides to end the conflict through dialogue and diplomacy.

 India's rise in trade with Russia should not be seen as a "temporary phenomenon" as more economic opportunities are emerging, India's foreign minister said on Friday.